AikidoSec/firewall-python/README.md

 Zen, your in-app firewall for peace of mind– at runtime.

-Zen is an embedded Web Application Firewall that autonomously protects your Python apps against common and critical attacks.
+Zen is an embedded Web Application Firewall that autonomously protects your apps against attacks and provides advanced access controls features.

-Zen protects your Python apps by preventing user input containing dangerous strings, which allow SQL injections.
-It runs on the same server as your Python app for simple [installation](https://pypi.org/project/aikido_zen/#installation) and zero maintenance.
+Zen protects your Python apps by blocking malicious user input that could lead to security vulnerabilities.
+It guards against SQL injections, command injections, path traversal attacks, and more.
+Running directly on your Python app's server, it offers seamless installation and low maintenance.

 ## Features